Gravity from thermodynamics: optimal transport and negative effective dimensions: Introduction

 While the mathematical study of the $N<0$ case is developed enough for us to obtain the results presented here, it is at present not as mature as the $N>0$ and $N=\infty$ cases.
 Because of this, in this paper we have not improved the upper bound on $m_1^2$ mentioned in \cite[Th.~4.2]{deluca-deponti-mondino-t} and first \cite[Cor.~1.2]{deponti-mondino}, itself a generalization of the so-called Buser inequality.
 We hope to return to this in the future, as mathematical techniques improve further.

 We end the paper in Sec.~\ref{sec:scale} with some considerations about the problem of scale separation.
 First we discuss how the bounds \eqref{eq:calderon-intro} and \eqref{eq:cheeger-intro} on $m_1$ can be used to show that this mass is much larger than $|\Lambda|$ for certain approximate string theory vacua \cite{dewolfe-giryavets-kachru-taylor,cribiori-junghans-vanhemelryck-vanriet-wrase}.
 Second, we show how a simple violation of the REC, Casimir energy, can lead to such a scale separation as well, by constructing a AdS$_4\times T^7$ solution with a parametric hierarchy between the KK modes and the scale of the cosmological constant.
-This background appears to be in tension with conjectures in the literature discussing the behavior of the KK spectrum as $|\Lambda|\to 0$, inviting further study.